Uneven Skin Tone On The Face?

 Skin pigmentation occurs when your body produces too much or too little melanin.
 This can occur on the face and/or body, in small or large patches.

 Melanin is a naturally occurring pigment that is responsible for your individual skin, eye and hair color.
+Sometimes the skin produces excess amounts of melanin and this results in areas of hyper-pigmentation on the skin that appear to be darker or lighter than your natural skin color.

 They may also be uneven in texture and tone.